Samhain: 12+ Samhain Rituals & Ways To Celebrate In 2024

 Have you been interested with working with a specific demon or Underworld-related deity?
 Samhain rituals often revolve around these types of beings.
 Because as the world grows dark and dies around us, we are more easily able to descend into our own unconscious mind and contact shadow figures.

-I talk a lot on the Patreon about why I choose to work with demons and Underworld deities.
+I talk a lot on the Member’s Corner about why I choose to work with demons and Underworld deities.
 This work isn’t for everyone, so feel free to totally ignore the paragraph if this makes you nervous.
 There are plenty of options for everyone to enjoy Samhain rituals that feel right for them!

 Initiate Into A Specific Tradition